Gr1ll/npx-card/README.md

 ## Inspired
 This card is inspired by [npx_card](https://github.com/anmol098/npx_card).

-I did not copied a single line of code, just let me inspire by it!
+I did not copy a single line of code, just let me inspire by it!